ScalaWilliam/eventsource-hub/README.md

 2017-04-05T11:40:10.793Z
 ```

-Which will yield in the stream:
+Which will yield an entry in the stream such as:

 ```
 event: type